-11.7.6 Key Generation Function47
+11.7.6 Key Generation Function64

 Key derivation sections in this document refer to a function F(S, seed) where S is a shared secret from which keying material is derived, and seed is a constant string.
+The output of F() is a pseudo-random sequence suitable for use as a key.
 The output of F(S, seed) is generated as follows:

 - 1. From S, generate a derived shared secret, S', by accumulation as follows: the value S' is obtained by XORing every 16 octets of S, padding with zeroes as necessary (i.e., add zeroes to the end of S to pad it out to a length that is an integral multiple of 16 octets). - 2.
 Use S' as the initial key to the AES-128 (i.e., 128-bit key, 128-bit block) algorithm operating in counter (CTR) mode. - 3.
-For each block of output needed, set the IV equal to the value of the seed, truncated to 128 bits or zero-extended to 128 bits as necessary, and XORed with the number of the block, starting with 1 (one) and incrementing by 1 (one) for each block processed.
+For each block of output needed, set the IV equal to the value of the seed, truncated to 128 bits or zeroextended to 128 bits as necessary, and XORed with the number of the block, starting with 1 (one) and incrementing by 1 (one) for each block processed.